 - Q: How long does thermosetting epoxy resin take to fully cure for 3D printed parts?

-UN: It depends on post-processing: With a heated build platform (100° C.), layer curing takes 5–10 minutes; adding a post-cure bake (120° C per 2 ore) ensures full hardness.
+UN: It depends on post-processing: With a heated build platform (100°C), layer curing takes 5–10 minutes; adding a post-cure bake (120°C for 2 ore) ensures full hardness.
 Total time for a small part (5cm × 5cm) is typically 1–2 hours, contro.
 30–60 minutes for photosensitive epoxy.